Nutrition 2018 Policies

 ASN staff will assist participants in contacting convention center/hotel/venue security or local law enforcement, and otherwise assist those experiencing harassment, to enable them to feel safe for the duration of the conference.
 We value your attendance, and want to make your experience as productive and professionally stimulating as possible.

 Need to file a complaint?
-Please contact the ASN Show Management Office in Room 200 or email firstname.lastname@example.org.
+Please contact the ASN Show Management Office or email firstname.lastname@example.org.
 All reports will be confidential.

 Consequences of Unacceptable Behavior